-For many years, Greece has been in the spotlight concerning the European refugee crisis.
-Undoubtedly, the whole world has seen pictures of the mountainous life jacket graveyards that exist at the shores of east Aegean islands like Lesvos, or know of the infamous Moria refugee camp.
-If only they were just some ugly pictures, but unfortunately, there are a lot of stories of human desperation and pain hidden behind them.
+Greece has been in the spotlight for many years concerning the European refugee crisis.
+Undoubtedly, the whole world has seen pictures of the mountainous life jacket graveyards that exist on the shores of east Aegean islands like Lesvos, known for the infamous Moria refugee camp.
+If only they were just ugly pictures, but unfortunately, there are a lot of stories of human desperation and pain hidden behind them.
+Due to this humanitarian crisis, many refugee organisations operate in Greece, providing much-needed humanitarian relief and guidance to refugees.

 Recent history of migration in Greece